andreas-ka/mechanico/README.md

 ### Footer ###
 ![Footer image 1](/assets/images/readme-footer.png)
-Consist of fontawesome icons for all the social media links and is displayed the same on all web pages.
+- Consist of fontawesome icons for all the social media links and is displayed the same on all web pages.
+- The footer is valuable to the user as it encourages them to keep connected via social media.

 _________________________________________________________________________________________________